swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 !!! info

     This can take several minutes.
+Kubernetes must pull the Docker image from the container registry and create the container before it can start.
+The status column will show `ContainerCreating` while this is happening, then change to `Running` once the container is ready.

 ```text
 NAME                                                      READY   STATUS    RESTARTS   AGE